 2019 was a big year: the Green produced over 750 pounds of organic food, and our partners at the University of Maryland AgroEcoLab conducted a study of our crops’ nutritional profiles in connection with dietary surveys (conducted by CHG volunteers) of our food-insecure neighbors.
 This data informed our 2020 planting plan in order to maximize the micronutrient value of our produce.
 As we continue to intensify food production, the Green has added a new compost system, four beds for berries along the perimeter, a pavilion and kitchen area for workshops & cleaning produce, and a covered stage for hosting local artists!

-Scroll down for more updates and ongoing projects.
+Scroll down for pictures, updatess, and ongoing projects:

 There’s a lot going on at the Green— this year, we are working to complete installation of the demonstration farm kitchen, the planned 7500-watt solar array, a new meditation bench, and a program “barn.”
-We are also hoping to resume beekeeping on the Green for pollination and honey!
-Year-round programming is also increasing, as we seek to grow community together with food and environmental sustainability.
-In the past, the Green has hosted service learning and classes of all kinds from elementary through grad school, film screenings, concerts, art exhibitions, job training, and community forums.
+We have recently resumed beekeeping on the Green for pollination and honey!
+Year-round programming is also increasing as we seek to grow community together with nutrient-dense food production and environmental sustainability efforts.
+In the past, the Green has hosted service, learning, and classes of all kinds from elementary through grad school, film screenings, concerts, art exhibitions, job training, and community forums.
 Finally, we are enhancing the Green’s role as a model and teaching site for community mini-farms across the city by developing more training and videos of the lessons learned in the Green’s food production.
 We want the Green to inspire people across DC to dramatically expand our urban agriculture capacity to help meet the nutrient needs of everyone with food insecurity.

 Columbia Heights Green currently features: